- ABOUT

 Recognizing that boundary issues in relationships can lead to many conflicts and disagreements is essential.

+Knowing where the boundaries are helps create healthier relationships.
+This is especially important in families dealing with substance abuse.
 This means figuring out what behavior is acceptable and what isn’t.
 Emotional boundaries are important because they prevent one from feeling responsible for how others feel or act.

 When you set these boundaries, you can have emotions and experiences without being too influenced by others.